Which Dutch Visa Should You Choose?

 09 How do I begin my Netherlands DAFT Visa application?

 You’ll need to register your business, deposit a minimum capital of €4,500 in a Dutch bank, and apply through the IND.
+Or simply contact us.

 10 What are the DAFT Visa requirements for US citizens?